 When I was little my mom often made something called Grünkern, an old-fashioned German grain, basically wheat that was harvested when still green.
 Of course I didn’t really like it at the time but now I feel kind of nostalgic about it and wanted to try it again.
-Only today (!)
-I realized it’s the same as freekeh, very common in Middle Eastern and North African cuisines.
+Only today I realized it’s almost the same as freekeh, very common in Middle Eastern and North African cuisines.
 It’s actually considered a superfood and has great nutritional value and high fiber content.
 It’s chewey and nourishing and gives just the right substance to arugula and the sour-sweet raspberries, with their tangy red wine vinegar shallot dressing.

 Ingredients (for two portions):

 Half a cucumber, or one small one

 A few raspberries

 About 50 grams (three ounces) of freekeh grains or Grünkern